-A few years ago, Empire Today decided that it was about time that the world had access to high-performance carpets that dealt with all the niggles of carpets of old, without adding substantially to cost.
-In essence, the company wanted to create a hypoallergenic product that didn’t trap dust, pet dander, or moisture and could be cleaned easily and quickly with a regular vacuum.
+A few years ago, Empire Today decided that it was about time that the world had access to high-performance carpets that dealt with all the niggles of carpets of old without adding substantially to the cost.
+The company wanted to create a hypoallergenic product that didn’t trap dust, pet dander, or moisture and could be cleaned easily and quickly with a regular vacuum.

 It was a tough ask.
-For years, people have been forced to clean their carpets with expensive for-hire carpet cleaners, and many have gotten used to the expense.
-What’s more, the problem of trapped dirt has been so historically intractable that the vast majority of people have gotten used to adjusting their behavior to accommodate their carpets.
+People have been forced to clean their carpets with expensive for-hire carpet cleaners for years, and many have gotten used to the expense.
+Moreover, the problem of trapped dirt has been so historically intractable that most people have gotten used to adjusting their behavior to accommodate their carpets.
 They take off their shoes outside, refrain from carrying food into carpeted areas, and put limits on what can be done in carpeted rooms.

-The Home Fresh carpet is a product that seeks to solve all those issues and add a few perks of its own.
+The Home Fresh carpet product seeks to solve all those issues and add a few perks.
 Empire Today is marketing the Home Fresh as the first hypoallergenic carpet on the market.
-The firm claims that it does not collect dust, bugs, and pet residues in the way that a standard carpet does, and that you can remove any debris that does accumulate with a vacuum – no expensive steam cleaners or solutions required.
+The firm claims that it does not collect dust, bugs, and pet residues like a standard carpet and that you can remove any debris that accumulates with a vacuum – no expensive steam cleaners or solutions are required.

 The next innovation is the use of recycled plastic in the construction of carpet fibers.
 Empire Today says that the use of plastic helps to prevent water from being absorbed into the carpet fibers, preventing the building up of mold and other organics that could produce allergies.
-The final and most important innovation is the infusion of the plastic fibers with minerals which help to inhibit the buildup of odor-causing compounds on their surface.
-The company claims that Home Fresh is the first carpet in the world that can resist odors from cooking, smoking, and pets.
+The final and most important innovation is the infusion of the plastic fibers with minerals, which help to inhibit the buildup of odor-causing compounds on their surface.
+The company claims Home Fresh is the first carpet in the world to resist odors from cooking, smoking, and pets.

-The question for people isn’t so much whether they want to buy it (most people will) but if it works as advertised.
-Early evidence suggests that homeowners have experienced significant benefits by installing Home Fresh Carpets.
-Unlike traditional carpets, Empire Today’s offering appears to offer genuine odor eliminations.
-There’s simply no need to spray the Home Fresh with expensive and potentially dangerous odor-neutralizing sprays because the carpet contains its own odor-neutralizing mechanisms.
-The plastic fibers appear to resist odor infiltration just like plastic packaging does in the grocery store.
-The Home Fresh appears to withstand even the most volatile compounds, such as those contained in cooked meat and cigarette smoke.
+The question for people isn’t whether they want to buy it (most people will) but if it works as advertised.
+Early evidence suggests homeowners have experienced significant benefits from installing Home Fresh Carpets.
+Unlike traditional carpets, Empire Today’s offering offers genuine odor eliminations.
+There’s no need to spray the Home Fresh with expensive and potentially dangerous odor-neutralizing sprays because the carpet contains its own mechanisms.
+The plastic fibers resist odor infiltration like plastic packaging does in grocery stores.
+Home Fresh appears to withstand even the most volatile compounds, such as those in cooked meat and cigarette smoke.

-You might think that a carpet with these technologies would be expensive, but the price is surprisingly low, thanks to the materials used in its constriction.
-Recycled bottles aren’t exactly a precious commodity.
+You might think that a carpet with these technologies would be expensive, but the price is surprisingly low, thanks to the materials used in its construction.
+Recycled bottles aren’t precisely a precious commodity.

-The look at feel is slightly different from that of a regular carpet, but it doesn’t feel like an AstroTurf pitch.
-You still feel like you’re walking on a bonafide carpet, even if it feels a little cold underfoot.
+The look and feel slightly differ from a regular carpet’s, but it doesn’t resemble an AstroTurf pitch.
+You still feel like walking on a bonafide rug, even if it feels cold underfoot.

-Empire Today supplies the Home Fresh carpet in ten different colors, which they claim will match any interior decor.
+Empire Today supplies the Home Fresh carpet in ten colors, which they claim will match any interior decor.
 That might be pushing it a little in our view.
-Yes, there is a range of colors, but for some people who are discerning about their interiors, the exact color match may not be available.
+Yes, there is a range of colors, but the exact color match may not be available for some people who are discerning about their interiors.

 One can imagine Empire Today’s new product leading to a proliferation of carpeted bedrooms and kitchens.
-Although the idea seems strange from today’s perspective, that’s because we’re so used to treating our carpets in a certain way.
+Although the idea seems strange from today’s perspective, we’re so used to treating our carpets in a certain way.
 Empire Today’s water and spill-repellent technology make carpeted kitchens and bathrooms a practical and real possibility.
-It’s merely a matter of personal style and taste whether they become a thing or not.
+Whether they become a thing or not, it’s merely a matter of personal style and taste.

 So, in conclusion, what do we think about the Home Fresh carpet?
 The technology behind the carpet is undoubtedly sound.
 Empire Today’s offering repels odors and debris as advertised.
-However, there are practical considerations that may be deal-breakers for some, such as the lack of color choice and the feel underfoot.
-On the plus side, though, this is a carpet that will maintain your eco-credentials, if that’s something that is important to you.
-And you can finally deal with pet allergy issues without having to get rid of your carpets entirely.
+However, some practical considerations may be deal-breakers for some, such as the lack of color choice and the feel underfoot.
+On the plus side, though, this carpet will maintain your eco-credentials if that’s important to you.
+And you can finally deal with pet allergy issues without removing your carpets entirely.